uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-development-3.md

 # TODO: How do we want to structure this page?

-# 6. Workshop Development, Part 3
+# 6. Module Development, Part 3

 In this section, you'll commit your changes and make a pull request so that the Change-HI administrators can merge your module into the published site.